beardaway/github-linkedin/README.md

 # Bio 👋

 Hi!
 I'm Konrad and I'm a developer ecosystem engineer currently working as a developer community engineer at Auth0.
 I love writing software in Swift and Python but also doing data stuff in the latter one.
-Passionate about anything developer ecosystems, iOS Development, product engineering and research.
+Passionate about anything developer ecosystems, iOS development, product engineering and research.
 Always willing to do engage in projects bringing positive value!

 # Social 🤜🤛